setchkin/AVAX-Poster-Generator/README.md

 # AVAX-Poster-Generator

-Generate poster with Qr code for Avalanche Wallet addresses
+Generates a poster with your Public Wallet Sddress, plus Avalanche Logo and some Text.